nmesoegwuekwe/DSI/Final project/README.md

 Description of folders:

 Forecast-Code: scripts related to forecasting and time series data

-Forecast-Data: raw and processed data for phase1 and phase2
+Forecast-Data: raw and processed data

 Forecast-Results: output of forecasting

 ### Next Steps